 Does the English Ivy thrive well outdoors?

 Absolutely.
 Especially in spring and summer, the English Ivy makes for a great outdoor plant.
-Because of its invasive nature, Hedera Helix needs to be watched closely when grown outdoors.
+Because of its invasive nature, Hedera Helix must be watched closely outdoors.

 What nicknames does Hedera helix have?

-The English Ivy is one of these plants that can get really old.
-English Ivy in outdoor areas sometimes survives for more than 2 or 3 centuries!
+The English Ivy is one of these plants that can get old.
+English Ivy in outdoor areas sometimes survives for over 2 or 3 centuries!

 What’s the best temperature for the English ivy?